-- Once you apply for and are approved for a home equity line of credit, you’ll receive a set of checks which you can use over the next ten years whenever you need money or you may use The First’s Online Banking to transfer from your home equity line of credit to a checking account at The First.
+- Once you apply for and are approved for a home equity line of credit, you’ll receive a HELOC Access Card which you can use over the next ten years whenever you need money or you may use The First’s Online Banking to transfer from your home equity line of credit to a checking account at The First.

 - During the months that you have an outstanding principal balance, we will mail you a bill for the accrued interest.
 If you have a zero principal balance, you pay nothing.